pts/tinyveracrypt/README.txt

 Q22.
 How to open a TrueCrypt encrypted volume on Linux?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
-If you know the passpohrase, run this:
+If you know the passphrase, run this:

   $ sudo ./tinyveracrypt.py open --truecrypt RAWDEVICE NAME